p4 client

 Writable, optional

 Associates the workspace with the specified stream.
-Helix Server generates the view for stream-associated workspaces.
+Helix Core Server generates the view for stream-associated workspaces.
 You cannot modify that view manually.

 StreamAtChange: